 |Cash Back||Chase Freedom Unlimited℠|

 Best Cashback Rewards Credit Cards

 Discover it® Cashback Match™ is one of the most popular cash back cards in America because it lets you earn 5% cash back in quarterly changing bonus categories up to $1,500 for purchases in combined categories each quarter.
 You earn an unlimited 1% cash back on all other purchases.
 Cash back rewards never expire.
-The card has a cool signup bonus for new cardmembers: Discover will match all the cash back you've earned at the end of your first year - Automatically.
-That offer is only for new cardmembers.
+The card has a cool signup bonus for new cardmembers: Get a dollar-for-dollar match of all the cash back you've earned at the end of your first year, automatically!
 Discover it® Cashback Match™ offers a 0% intro APR on purchases and balance transfers for the first 14 months.
 After that, there's a 11.49% - 23.49% variable APR on both balance transfers and purchases.
 No annual fee.
 Here's our Discover it® Cashback Match™ review.